mouldimus/University/Personal_Statement.md

 # Thomas Hayward
 #### Business Owner | Former Electrical/Mechanical Engineer | Aspiring Software Engineer

 My name is Thomas Hayward, and I'm not your typical computer science applicant.
 As a sports retail business owner with a background in mechanical and electrical engineering, I've embarked on a unique journey that has led me to a passion for computer science.
-I hope this will prove to you that my passion for computers is genuine and I would make an excellent student.
+I hope this statement will prove to you that my passion for computers is genuine and I would make an excellent student.

 Check out my [GitHub profile here](https://github.com/mouldimus) and my [ecommerce website here.](https://sportstore.co.uk)